ONElua/AdrenalineBubbleManager/adrbblbooter/readme.txt

 Also in this version, you can display any logo without booting games if you delete the title-id.txt file from bubblesdb folder, an example of PNG file is located in bubblesdb folder.

-To use MARCH33 driver, just append MARCH33 in a new line under the game's file path, so it will look like this:
+To use MARCH33 or NP9660 driver ( default is INFERNO ) just append MARCH33 or NP9660 in a new line under the game's file path, so it will look like this:

 ms0:/ISO/GAME.ISO
 MARCH33

-To execute BOOT.BIN or EBOOT.OLD for prometheus, just append EBOOT.OLD or BOOT.BIN in a new line under under the driver mode option, so will look like this:
+To execute BOOT.BIN or EBOOT.OLD for prometheus ( default is EBOOT.BIN ) just append EBOOT.OLD or BOOT.BIN
+in a new line under the driver mode option, so will look like this:

 ms0:/ISO/GAME.ISO
 MARCH33
 EBOOT.OLD

-To use default options, just add the game's file path to the PSP bubble title-id.txt file, just like the previous versions:
+To disable or enable all plugins ( default is CFW settings ) when booting games or pops, just append DISABLE or ENABLE in a new line under the execute mode option, so it will look like this:

 ms0:/ISO/GAME.ISO
+MARCH33
+EBOOT.OLD
+DISABLE

+To disable startdat image when booting bubble ( default is ENABLE ) just append DISABLE in a new line under the plugins mode option, so it will look like this:

+ms0:/ISO/GAME.ISO
+MARCH33
+EBOOT.OLD
+DISABLE
+DISABLE

+To use default option for specific mode\line, just replace the option with DEFAULT:

+ms0:/ISO/GAME.ISO
+MARCH33
+DEFAULT
+DEFAULT
+ENABLE

+To use all default options, just add the game's file path to the PSP bubble title-id.txt files, just like the previous versions:

+ms0:/ISO/GAME.ISO

+STRUCTURE of the %TITLED-ID%.TXT FILE IS AS THE FOLLOWING:

+1st LINE = PATH TO THE ISO\CSO\PBP file.
+2nd LINE = UMD DRIVER MODE INFERNO\MARCH33\NP9660.
+3rd LINE = EXECUTE BOOT MODE EBOOT.BIN\EBOOT.OLD\BOOT.BIN.
+4th LINE = PLUGINS STATE ENABLE\DISABLE.
+5th LINE = STARTDAT STATE ENABLE\DISABLE.

 Enjoy :)